 - Cabin tent features built-in closet with shelves and hanger bar to help you stay organized

-- Fast Pitch design sets up in about 9 minutes
+- Fast Pitch design sets up in about 9 minutes.
+Hinged door for easy entry and exit

 - Spacious 8-person design with room divider included for privacy